vijaysmetgud/Dev-Ops-Trainings-Ajay/Kubernetes/Components_of_Kubernetes.md

 ## scheduler:-

 - scheduler is responsible for creation pod
+* scheduler see something new in etcd then it is responsiblity to do that activity means create new two pods scheduler will that job

 -  scheduler work is to check always with apiserver any pod request we got or any pod i need to schedule it, it will be keep checking it with apiserver.
 -  scheduler will see the pod configuration which is got from apiserver and it will decide that so many pods need to go to particular node .